Nucleotide base

 Base pairing: two base pairs are produced by four nucleotide monomers, nucleobases are in blue.
 Guanine (G) is paired with cytosine (C) via three hydrogen bonds, in red.
 Adenine (A) is paired with uracil (U) via two hydrogen bonds, in red.

 Nucleotide bases (also nucleobases, nitrogenous bases) are nitrogen-containing biological compounds that form nucleosides, which, in turn, are components of nucleotides, with all of these monomers constituting the basic building blocks of nucleic acids.
-The ability of nucleobases to form base pairs and to stack one upon another leads directly to long-chain helical structures such as ribonucleic acid (RNA) and deoxyribonucleic acid (DNA).
+The ability of nucleobases to form base pairs and to stack one upon another leads directly to long-chain helical structures such as deoxyribonucleic acid (DNA).
 Five nucleobases—adenine (A), cytosine (C), guanine (G), thymine (T), and uracil (U)—are called primary or canonical.
-They function as the fundamental units of the genetic code, with the bases A, G, C, and T being found in DNA while A, G, C, and U are found in RNA.
+They function as the fundamental units of the genetic code, with the bases A, C, G and T being found in DNA while A, C, G and U are found in RNA.
 Thymine and uracil are distinguished by merely the presence or absence of a methyl group on the fifth carbon (C5) of these heterocyclic six-membered rings.

 In addition, some viruses have aminoadenine (Z) instead of adenine.
 It differs in having an extra amine group, creating a more stable bond to thymine.

 Purine nucleobases are fused-ring molecules.

 Pyrimidine nucleobases are simple ring molecules.

 Adenine and guanine have a fused-ring skeletal structure derived of purine, hence they are called purine bases.
 The purine nitrogenous bases are characterized by their single amino group (\sNH2), at the C6 carbon in adenine and C2 in guanine.
 Similarly, the simple-ring structure of cytosine, uracil, and thymine is derived of pyrimidine, so those three bases are called the pyrimidine bases.

 Each of the base pairs in a typical double-helix DNA comprises a purine and a pyrimidine: either an A paired with a T or a C paired with a G. These purine-pyrimidine pairs, which are called base complements, connect the two strands of the helix and are often compared to the rungs of a ladder.
 Only pairing purine with pyrimidine ensures a constant width for the DNA.
 The A–T pairing is based on two hydrogen bonds, while the C–G pairing is based on three.
 In both cases, the hydrogen bonds are between the amine and carbonyl groups on the complementary bases.

 Nucleobases such as adenine, guanine, xanthine, hypoxanthine, purine, 2,6-diaminopurine, and 6,8-diaminopurine may have formed in outer space as well as on earth.

 The origin of the term base reflects these compounds' chemical properties in acid–base reactions, but those properties are not especially important for understanding most of the biological functions of nucleobases.